Oregon governor calls for special session to protect renters

 SALEM, Ore.
 (AP) — With winter coming and federal funds drying up, Oregon Gov. Kate Brown said Tuesday she’ll call a special session of the Legislature Dec.
-13 to approve state funding for rental assistance and extend eviction protections.
+13 to approve state funding for rental assistance and extend eviction protections issued because of the COVID-19 pandemic.

 “It is clear that a state solution is needed to address the urgent and immediate needs of Oregon renters,” Brown said.